Moderator: Matt Dahl

 Astrophotography lets you capture and share the rich detail and color of the night sky.
 Nebulae that appear black and white when viewed through a telescope can become vibrantly colorful when captured in a long exposure photograph.
 This group explores all types of digital cameras and astrophotography, including capturing star trails, starscapes, constellations, the moon, planets, and deep sky objects.

 Each quarter the Seattle Astronomical Society highlights an especially wonderful photo submitted by one of our members.

 Each photo is displayed on the SAS Facebook page, where votes are submitted by simply "Like"ing the photo.
 Voting is open to both members and the public.
 The entry with the most votes/likes by the deadline will be our Facebook and Twitter cover photos for the whole season, as well as permanently memorialized here on the SAS webpage.
 Send any questions (or your entry - preferably in .jpg format) to firstname.lastname@example.org.

-The next astrophotography contest will be: Spring of 2017, and the voting deadline will be March 20th, 2017.
+The next astrophotography contest will be: Summer of 2017, and the voting deadline will be June 22nd, 2017.

 Moderator: Christopher Laurel

 SAS holds monthly meetings on the UW campus.

 Moderator: Russell Coad

 As is becoming an SAS tradition, we are having two Goldendale Star Parties in 2017: May 25 - 29 and September 14 - 18.